Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

 - Tuesday–Thursday: 11 AM – 1 PM and 7 PM – 9 PM

-- Weekends: Depends on your niche — lifestyle content does well, B2B content dies
+- Weekends: Depends on niche — lifestyle wins, B2B dies

-Check Instagram Insights (you need a Professional account).
-Look at when your followers are most active.
+Open Reels Insights → tap "Audience" → look at when your followers are most active.
 Post 30–60 minutes before peak activity.

 Frequency Sweet Spot

-- Starting out (under 5K followers): 5–7 Reels per week
+- Under 5K followers: 5–7 Reels per week

 The Reels Algorithm: What Actually Drives Distribution